How to Teach Social Skills, Step by Step

 Structures for Practice*

 |Praising||Rallytable, Roundtable, Pairs Check, Showdown|

 |Staying on Task||Rallytable, Roundtable, Pairs Check, Showdown, Mix-N-Match|

 |Using Names||Mix-N-Match, Mix-Freeze-Pair, Showdown|

 5. Pause and Reflect

-Sometime during the structured practice activity, use your quiet signal to stop the class.
-Ask them to think about how well they have been using the social skill.
+Sometime during the practice activity, use an attention signal to stop the class.
+Ask them to think about how they’ve been using the social skill.
 If you have observed teams or individuals doing a good job with the skill, share your observations with the class.
 Challenge students to continue to work on their use of the social skill as they complete the activity.
-Refer to the posted social skills T-chart if students have forgotten what the skill Looks Like and Sounds Like.
+Refer to your Working Together Skills T-chart if students have forgotten what the skill Looks Like and Sounds Like.

 6. Review and Reflect

 At the end of the activity, reflect again on how well the social skills were used.
-You can use a different T-chart for this, one with the a plus sign and a minus sign for the headings.
-Take a few minutes to brainstorm with the class all the good things that were happening, and the things that still need work.
+Take a few minutes to discuss the positive interactions that were happening, and aspects of the social skill that still need work.
 This is a also a perfect opportunity for personal journal writing and reflections.
 Consider these writing prompts:

-By the way, it’s not necessary to follow all the steps to Teaching Social Skills every time you teach a new skill.
+By the way, it’s not necessary to follow all six steps every time you teach a new social skill.
 The most important elements are explicitly teaching of the skill and immediately following the instruction with a cooperative activity to practice the skill.
 The reflection steps are important and should be included as often as possible, too.